redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 First we'll want to create a new user that will represent the comment moderator.
 You can use a completely different email address (if you have one), but if not you can use **The Plus Trick** to create a new, unique email address as far as Netlify is concerned, but that is actually the same as your original email address! **Note that not all email providers support this syntax, but the big ones like Gmail do.**

-> The Plus Trick is a very handy feature of the email standard known as a "boxname", the idea being that you may have other incoming boxes besides one just named "Inbox" and by adding +something to your email address you can specify which box the mail should be sorted into.
-They don't appear to be in common usage these days, but they are ridiculously helpful for us developers when we're constantly needing new email addresses for testing!
+> The Plus Trick is a very handy feature of the email standard known as a "boxname", the idea being that you may have other incoming boxes besides one just named "Inbox" and by adding `+something` to your email address you can specify which box the mail should be sorted into.
+They don't appear to be in common use these days, but they are ridiculously helpful for us developers when we're constantly needing new email addresses for testing: it gives us an infinite number of *valid* email addresses—they all come to your regular inbox!
 >
 > Just append +something to your email address before the @:
 >
-> * jane.doe+testing@example.com
+> * `jane.doe+testing@example.com` will go to `jane.doe@example.com`
-> * john-doe+sample@example.com
+> * `dom+20210909@example.com` will go to `dom@example.com`
+>
+> Note that not all providers support this plus-based syntax, but the major ones (Gmail, Yahoo, Microsoft, Apple) do.
+If you find that you're not receiving emails at your own domain, you may want to create a free account at one of these providers just to use for testing.

 Add your user and then edit them, adding a role of "moderator" in the Roles input box: